openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 that specify the requested Verifiable Credentials.

 `valid_credential_sets`:
 : OPTIONAL.
-A non-empty array containing arrays of identifiers for elements in `expect_credentials` that defines which sets of Credentials may be returned.
+A non-empty array containing arrays of identifiers for Credential Queries defined in `expect_credentials` that defines which sets of Credentials may be returned.
-The identifier MAY be postfixed by `?`, indicating that delivery of the the respective credential is optional.
+The identifier MAY be postfixed by `?`, indicating that delivery of the the respective Credential is optional.
 For details, see (#vp_query_lang_processing_rules).

 Note: While this specification does not define additional top-level properties,